nextflow-io/nextflow/docs/sharing.rst

   manifest.mainScript = 'my_pipeline_very_long_name.nf'

-Learn more about this and other pipeline meta-data information that can be defined in the Nextflow configuration file reading the :ref:`Manifest <config-manifest>` section in the Nextflow configuration page.
+Learn more about this and other pipeline meta-data information that can be defined in the Nextflow configuration file read the :ref:`Manifest <config-manifest>` section in the Nextflow configuration page.

 Once you have uploaded your pipeline project into GitHub (or BitBucket) other people can use it by specifying the pipeline `qualified` name on the Nextflow run command line.
 The qualified name is simply the GitHub user name (or organisation) plus the repository name.

-For the sake of the example if your GitHub is ``foo`` and you have uploaded it to a repository named ``bar`` the repository home page will be ``http://github.com/boo/bar`` and people will able to run it by entering the command::
+For the sake of the example if your GitHub account name is ``foo`` and you have uploaded it to a repository named ``bar`` the repository home page will be ``http://github.com/boo/bar`` and people will able to run it by entering the command::

   nextflow run foo/bar